happyendermangit-archives/discord-snippets/guide.md

         title:"Example!",
         author:Authors.USERNAME,
         shortDesc:"Short description here.",
-        code:"the message here, minify it as a string that has " },
+        code:"the message here, minify it as a string that has \n as new lines" },
 ]
 ```